dehuszar/pureStyl/README.md

 # Pure-styl

-pureStyle is an attempt (currently incomplete) at porting PureCSS over to Stylus.
-PureCSS is great, but like other layout frameworks relies on littering your markup with utility classes.
+pureStyl is an attempt (currently incomplete) at porting Yahoo's Pure over to Stylus.
+Pure is great, but like other layout frameworks relies on littering your markup with utility classes.
 As pre-processors allow you to set variables, I've converted all the utility classes over to Stylus variables so they can instead be mapped to more meaningful, semantic selectors --classes or otherwise.

 This is still a work in process and should not be used for production unless you're prepared to do a bit of a haul.
 Examples and more detailed explanations are forthcoming, but don't hesitate to ask if you have any questions.

 I'm using Ember-CLI as my build tool and demo platform.
-If you are just looking to access the stylus files, feel free to drop the "app/pure/" folder into your preferred Stylus build stack and let 'er rip.
+If you are just looking to access the stylus files, feel free to drop the "app/styles/pure/" folder into your preferred Stylus build stack and let 'er rip.
 The "app.styl" file provides initial remapping examples for setting up the demos.
-Since I am remapping the classes to rebuild the PureCSS docs which demos each class, the mileage gained from this strategy is not uber apparent.
+Since I am remapping the classes to rebuild the Pure docs which demos each class, the mileage gained from this strategy is not uber apparent.
 Once the initial docs have been re-created and the library completely ported, I'll have some ninja demos that cut more to the point of the exercise.

 Stay tuned.